fsantanna-no/ce0/doc/pointers.md

 output std p\               -- 10
 ```

-- But they cannot be assigned local pointers as expected:
+- But these variables cannot be assigned local pointers as expected:

 ```
 func f : \Int -> \Int